How Is a Class Certified in Pennsylvania?

 The purpose of this motion at a certification hearing is to certify the class and, if successful, the underlying lawsuit will be able to move forward.
 “It’s possible that some lawyers advertise prior to class certification to find other plaintiff class members, but that’s not necessary,” Axler says.
-“What you have to do, ultimately, is show the judge how many folks may have been effected by the same wrongful conduct.”
+“What you have to do, ultimately, is show the judge how many folks may have been affected by the same wrongful conduct.”

 Attorneys often do this through the discovery process, which is investigating how many people may be impacted—say, they bought a specific product.
 “There’s often a lot of discovery necessary, and that can be lengthy, but it depends on the complexity of the case,” Axler adds.

 “If you convince the judge it happened the thousands of people, and the class is certified, then notice will go out.”
 Notice often comes in forms such as snail mail, a TV or printed ad, or email.
 “We’ve all seen those notices, where they say, ‘You may be a member of a class action.’”

 If, however, the motion is denied, it does not mean that the entire case is lost.
 Instead, it means the class action claim cannot go forward at the current time.
 It will need to be appealed or the parties would retain the right to pursue their legal claim individually.